 1.)
 Is TTF necessary to see significant gains in hypertrophy? – NO

 With respect to hypertrophy, research has shown that there is no significant difference in the magnitude of gains when participating in a training to failure protocol compared to a regular resistance training program (Stone et al. (1996); Riki et al. (2013)).
-Stone and colleagues (1996) conducted a study that measured cross-sectional area (CSA) of a group who trained to failure and a group that did not train to failure.
+Stone and colleagues (1996) conducted a study that measured cross-sectional area (CSA) of a group that trained to failure and a group that did not train to failure.
 The study ultimately determined that training to failure is not necessary for optimal gains.
-This article also concluded that there is little information to support the practice of training to failure, and that consistently training to failure offers no advantages in helping increase muscle mass.
+This article also concluded that there is little information to support the practice of training to failure and that consistently training to failure offers no advantages in helping increase muscle mass.

 This is also true for muscle damage.
-It is not necessary to work yourself to the point where you are barely able to walk or bed ridden in order to see gains in hypertrophy.
-Flann et al. (2011) compared an EIMD (Exercise induced muscle damage) group to a group that still did exercise but did not have muscle damage.
+It is not necessary to work yourself to the point where you are barely able to walk or bedridden in order to see gains in hypertrophy.
+Flann et al. (2011) compared an EIMD (Exercise-induced muscle damage) group to a group that still did exercise but did not have muscle damage.
 They found that there is no significant difference in hypertrophy that occurs as a result of muscle damage from RT .
-Findings in the Schoenfeld et al. (2012) further support this evidence.
+Findings in the Schoenfeld et al. (2012) study further support this evidence.
 Komulainen et al. (2000) did a study on rats to determine whether greater muscle damage increased muscle hypertrophy compared to less muscle damage.
 To do this, they compared a group of rats doing concentric only exercises (less muscle damage) to a group of rats doing eccentric only exercises (more muscle damage).
 The study concluded that the eccentrically trained rats did not have greater increases in muscle hypertrophy than the concentrically trained rats.
-Therefore, according to current research, increased muscle damage does not contribute to increase in muscular hypertrophy in either humans or rats.
+Therefore, according to current research, increased muscle damage does not contribute to increasing muscular hypertrophy in either humans or rats.